sertacAGA/SanalVerse/README.md

 TÜRKÇE
 -----------------------------------------------------------------------
 Merhaba.
-Sanal Verse uygulaması ile Online çok oyunculu sınıf ve konferans buluşmalarınızı yapabilirsiniz.
+Sanal Verse uygulaması ile Online çok oyunculu sınıf ve konferans buluşmalarınızı yapabileceğiniz bir uygulamadır.

-Uygulamamda yer alan özellikleri aşağıda belirttim:
+Uygulada yer alan özellikler aşağıda belirtilmiştir;

 Giriş ekranında isim giriş alanı vardır.
 Burada yer alan isim uygulamaya giriş yapıldığında aktif olmaktadır.
+Avatar seçimi için roller mevcuttur; yetişkin, çocuk.
+Yetişkin olarak odaya bağlanan oyuncular içerikleri değiştirebilmektedirler. Çocuk seçimi yapan oyuncular içerik değiştirememektedir.

+İkinci panelde avatar seçimi için modeller vardır.
+Model seçildikten sonra oda seçim ekranı belirmektedir.
+Oda ekranında Sınıf, Konferans Salonu, Atölye ve Ofis yer almaktadır.
+Oyunda açılmış olan odaları görebilmek için "Açık Odalar" adında bir düğme mevcuttur.

+Oda seçimi yapıldıktan sonra oyuncular girmiş olduğu odalardaki çoklu medya sistemlerini kullanabilmektedirler.
+Her odanın kullanıcı arayüzünde sesli iletişimi açıp kapatmak için düğme mevcuttur.
+Odada yer alan çoklu medya sistemi için gerekli düğmeler odalarda yer almaktadır.

+Her odada ana menüye dönmek için bir çıkış düğmesi mevcuttur.
+Oyuncunun odalarda yer alan sandalyelere oturabilmesi için gerekli düğme sandalyeye yakınlaşınca aktif olmaktadır.

 Server sistemi ücretsiz Photon Engine 2 Multiplayer sistemi kullanılarak hazırlanmıştır.

-Sesli iletişim için Photon Voice ücretsiz versiyonu kullanılmıştır. (Şu an çalışmıyor!)

-Sohbet yapılabilmesi için Photon Chat ücretsiz versiyonu kullanılmıştır.
+Sesli iletişim için Photon Voice ücretsiz versiyonu kullanılmıştır.
+Sohbet yapılabilmesi için Photon Chat ücretsiz versiyonu kullanılmıştır. (Şu an aktif değildir!)

-1 Odaya 20 Kişiye kadar ücretsiz katılım mevcuttur.

-Sahneye doğma sırasında karakter seçimi yapılabilmektedir.
-Karakterler Öğretmen ve öğrenci olmak üzere iki farklı türdedir.

-A sınıfında resim slide gösterisi yapma imkanı vardır.
-Katılımcıların aynı anda görebildiği Slide geçişlerini yapmak için ileri ve geri düğmeleri eklenmiştir.

-B sınıfında internete yüklemiş olduğumuz 3 adet videoyu link üzerinden oynatabiliyoruz.
-(Video bütün katılımcılar sınıfa giriş yaptıktan sonra aynı anda oynatılabilmektedir.
-Buffering veya video zaman takibi yoktur.)

-C sınıfında 3 Boyutlu nesneleri sunabileceğiniz bir kaide yer almaktadır.
-Nesneleri ileri geri hareket ettirmek için sistem tasarlanmıştır.

-Sandalyelere oturma etkileşimi vardır.
-Sunum ve video sınıfında 10'ar adet sandalye yer almaktadır.

-Uygulamanın içerikleri github üzerinde barındırılmaktadır, isteğe göre başka bir sunucuda barındırılma imkanı vardır.
+Her odaya en fazla 16 kişi katılabilmektedir.

+Sınıf tipi odada; çizim yapılabilen bir ekran yer almaktadır.
+Arayüzde Kalem ve Silgi düğmeleri mevcuttur.
+Bu düğmeler aracılığı ile ekrana çizim yapılabilmekte, sonrasında bu çizim çizimi paylaş düğmesi ile diğer oyunculara aktarılabilmektedir.

+Ofis tipi odada; resim slide gösterisi yapılabilen bir ekran yer almaktadır.
+Ekranda yer alan resimler, oyuncular tarafından "Sunum Yükle" düğmesi ile değiştirilebilmektedir.
+Slide geçişlerini ileri veya geri oynatmak için düğmeler de mevcuttur.

+Konferans Salonu tipi odada; internet üzerinden bağlantısını verdiğimiz 5 adet video oynatılabilmektedir.
+Video ekranındaki başlat ve dur komutları için arayüzde düğmeler mevcuttur.

+Not: Sınıfa sonradan giriş yapan oyuncular için video senkronizasyonu henüz yapılmamıştır.
+Video durdurulduktan sonra tekrar başlatınca videoyu başa almaktadır.

+Atölye tipi odada; 3 Boyutlu nesneler, nesne ve kaplama olarak yüklendikten sonra diğer oyunculara sunulabilmektedir.
+Kaide üzerinde 3 boyutlu nesneler belirmektedir.
+3 Boyutlu Nesneleri değiştirmek için, ileri geri düğmeleri mevcuttur.

+Sınıflarda sandalyeler mevcuttur ve sandalyelerde oturma sistemi vardır.
+Uygula açıldığında yer alan içerikler github üzerinde barındırılmaktadır.
+Kullanıcı isteğe göre başka bir sunucudan resim, video veya 3 boyutlu nesne çağırabilmektedir.

-Uygulamanın internet versiyonu (WebGL) bu linkten ulaşılabilir: https://sertacaga.itch.io/sanalverse ve https://play.unity.com/en/games/a2488a74-3bb2-4866-90c9-292808b5c801/sanalverse-yasam-simulator
+Uygulamanın internet versiyonu (WebGL) bu linkten ulaşılabilir: https://sertacaga.itch.io/sanalverse

+Uygulamanın Android versiyonu Google Play Store'da yer almaktadır: https://play.google.com/store/apps/details?id=com.crownbros.sanalverse

 ![alt text](https://sertacaga.github.io/SanalVerse/Ekran-2.jpg)

 ENGLISH
 ----------------------------------------------------------------------
 Hello.
-You can have online multiplayer class and conference meetings with the Virtual Verse application.
+It is an application where you can make online multiplayer class and conference meetings with the Virtual Verse application.

-I have stated the features of my application below:
+The features in the application are listed below;

 There is a name entry field on the login screen.
-The name given here becomes active when you log in to the application.
+The name here is activated when the application is entered.
+There are roles for avatar selection; adult, child.
+Players who connect to the room as adults can change the content.
+Players who choose children cannot change the content.

+There are models for avatar selection in the second panel.
+After the model is selected, the room selection screen appears.
+Classroom, Conference Hall, Workshop and Office are on the room screen.
+There is a button called "Open Rooms" to see the rooms opened in the game.

+After the room selection is made, players can use the multimedia systems in the rooms they have entered.
+There is a button to turn on and off voice communication in the user interface of each room.
+The necessary buttons for the multimedia system in the room are located in the rooms.

+There is an exit button in each room to return to the main menu.
+The button required for the player to sit on the chairs in the rooms is activated when they get close to the chair.
-The server system has been prepared using the free Photon Engine 2 Multiplayer system.

-Photon Voice free version was used for voice communication.
-(Not working at the moment)

-Photon Chat free version was used for chatting.
+The server system is prepared using the free Photon Engine 2 Multiplayer system.
+The free version of Photon Voice was used for voice communication.
+The free version of Photon Chat was used for chatting.
+(Currently inactive!)

-Free participation is available for up to 20 people in 1 room.

-Character selection can be made when spawning into the scene.
-Characters are of two different types, Teacher and student character types.

-Class A has the opportunity to make a picture slide show.
-Forward and back buttons are coded to make slide transitions that participants can see at the same time.

-In Class B, we can play a video that we have uploaded to the internet via the link.
-(The video can be played at the same time after all participants log in to the class.
-Unfortunately, there is no buffering or video time tracking.)

-Class C has a 3D presentation system with next model and back model with it.

-Sitting interaction was done on the chairs.
-There are 10 chairs in each A and B classrooms.

-Application content is served here on Github, you can use a web server to serve your own content.
+A maximum of 16 people can join each room.

+In the classroom type room; there is a screen where you can draw.
+There are Pen and Eraser buttons on the interface.
+You can draw on the screen with these buttons, and then this drawing can be transferred to other players with the share drawing button.

+In the office type room; there is a screen where you can show a picture slide.
+The pictures on the screen can be changed by the players with the "Upload Presentation" button.
+There are also buttons to play the slide transitions forward or backward.

+In the Conference Hall type room; 5 videos that we have provided the connection over the internet can be played.
+There are buttons on the interface for the start and stop commands on the video screen.

+Note: Video synchronization has not yet been done for players who enter the class later.
+After the video is stopped, it starts the video again.

+In the workshop type room; 3D objects can be presented to other players after being uploaded as objects and skins.
+3D objects appear on the base.
+There are forward and back buttons to change 3D objects.

+There are chairs in the classrooms and the chairs have a seating system.
+The content that appears when the application is opened is hosted on github.
+The user can call an image, video or 3D object from another server as desired.

+The internet version of the application (WebGL) can be accessed from this link: https://sertacaga.itch.io/sanalverse

+The Android version of the application is available on the Google Play Store: https://play.google.com/store/apps/details?id=com.crownbros.sanalverse

-The internet version of the application (WebGL) can be accessed at this link: https://sertacaga.itch.io/sanalverse and https://play.unity.com/en/games/a2488a74-3bb2-4866-90c9-292808b5c801/sanalverse-yasam-simulator
+The internet version of the application (WebGL) can be accessed at this link: https://sertacaga.itch.io/sanalverse

 ![alt text](https://sertacaga.github.io/SanalVerse/Ekran-3.png)